metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ### safebreach-delete-api-key

 ***
-This command deletes a API key with given name
+This command deletes a API key with given name.

 #### Base Command